What is UO PAVE?

 Peer advisors are trained to be able to answer the questions that student veterans ask during their first terms on campus.
 They are familiar with campus and community resources and can help new student veterans

 What do I need to do to participate?

-If you are interested in being a part of PAVE, please fill out this form.
+If you are interested in being a part of PAVE, please fill out the online signup form.

-A UO Peer advisor is a student veteran who has been on campus for at least two quarters, is in good academic standing, and has received training on program regulations and campus resources.
-Peer advisors help show a new student veteran the ropes and succeed in the transition to university life.
+A UO peer advisor is a student veteran who has been on campus for at least two quarters, is in good academic standing, and has received training on program regulations and campus resources.
+Peer advisors show a new student veteran the ropes, to help them succeed in the transition to university life.